phthaloc/intrinsic_image_decomposition/README.md

 # Deep Intrinsic Image Decomposition

 In the following we outline the project.
-For a mathematically more detailed description see the [whitepaper](whitepaper.pdf)
+For a mathematically more detailed description see the [whitepaper](whitepaper.pdf).

 ## Abstract
 This project addresses the problem of decomposing a single RGB image into its